harashish-arora/socialnet/README.md

 Posts are stored in an AVL tree keyed by `time_t` timestamp (obtained via `time(nullptr)` at insertion).
 This maintains chronological ordering and guarantees O(log P) insertion and O(N) retrieval for the N most recent posts via reverse in-order traversal.

 **Known Limitation:**
 Posts inserted within the same second will have identical timestamps.
 The current AVL implementation ignores duplicate keys, meaning second-level collisions result in dropped posts.
-For production use, consider higher-resolution timestamps (e.g., `std::chrono::system_clock::now()` with nanoseconds) or composite keys (timestamp + monotonic ID).

 **Friend Suggestion Algorithm:**
 Counts mutual friends by iterating over the target user's friends and aggregating their friends into a frequency map.
 See Section 8 for complexity analysis and proof sketches.